NXT UK (WWE brand)

-NXT UK was a brand of the American professional wrestling promotion WWE that was introduced in June 2018.
+NXT UK was a brand of the American professional wrestling promotion WWE that was introduced in December 2016.
 Brands are divisions of WWE's roster where wrestlers are assigned to perform on a weekly basis.
 Wrestlers assigned to NXT UK primarily appeared on the brand's weekly television program, NXT UK, and the brand's periodic livestreaming events.
 The brand served as a sub-brand of WWE's developmental territory, NXT, with NXT UK wrestlers also occasionally appearing on its show, NXT, as well as NXT's major events.
-Unlike WWE's other brands, NXT UK was produced exclusively in the United Kingdom and was specifically centered on wrestlers from the country.
-The brand went on hiatus following the Worlds Collide event on 4 September 2022; in 2023, it will be relaunched as NXT Europe, expanding the brand to include all pan-European countries.
+Unlike WWE's other brands, NXT UK was produced exclusively in the United Kingdom and was specifically centered on wrestlers from there and other countries in Europe.

+The brand went on hiatus following the Worlds Collide event on 4 September 2022.
+It will be relaunched as NXT Europe, expanding into a pan-European brand to include wrestlers from all European countries.
+The relaunch was originally to occur in 2023 but was delayed indefinitely due to the WWE–UFC merger as divisions of TKO Group Holdings, which was finalized in September 2023.

 History

 In a press conference at The O2 Arena on 15 December 2016, Paul "Triple H" Levesque, an executive of the American professional wrestling promotion WWE, revealed that there would be a 16-man tournament to crown the inaugural WWE United Kingdom Champion.
 The tournament was held over a two-day period, 14 and 15 January 2017, and aired exclusively on the company's online streaming service, the WWE Network.
 The championship was intended as the top championship of a new WWE Network show, produced in the United Kingdom (at the time, the show and its premiere date had yet to be revealed).
 Tyler Bate won the inaugural tournament to become the first WWE United Kingdom Champion.

 On 19 May 2017, WWE held a follow-up to the United Kingdom Championship tournament, titled United Kingdom Championship Special.
 On 7 April 2018, a second United Kingdom Championship Tournament event was scheduled for 18 and 19 June at the Royal Albert Hall.
 On 7 June, Johnny Saint was appointed General Manager of WWE's United Kingdom brand.

 On 18 June 2018, it was announced that WWE's United Kingdom brand would begin filming a new show titled NXT UK in July 2018, and that championships for the brand's women's and tag team divisions would be introduced.
 The brand was in turn officially established as NXT UK.

 On 17 October 2018, the inaugural episode of NXT UK aired on the WWE Network at 8 p.m.
 UK time/3 p.m.
 Eastern Time.
 On 31 December 2019, WWE announced that NXT UK would begin airing on BT Sport in the United Kingdom.